-Pedagogy Practicum
+Pedagogy Practicum PUBP792-2 credits

-PUBP792 - 2 credits

 Experience in teaching is required, before or during the Program.
-Students are offered opportunities to assistant teach in Otis' undergraduate and other programs.
+Students are offered opportunities to assist teach in Otis' undergraduate and other programs.
 In this seminar, students reflect on the relationship between teaching, public pedagogy, and their own practices.
-This requirement takes the form of a three session "insert" into the Production Studio IV course.
+This requirement takes the form of a multiple-session "insert" into the Production Studio III course.